 1. Preheat oven to 425 degrees.

-2. Combine meat, ¼ cup of the sauce, flax seed meal, garlic, onion, and spices in a bowl.
+2. Combine meat, ¼ cup of the sauce, almond flour, garlic, onion, and spices in a bowl.
 Mix well with hands.
-Add more flax seed meal if texture is too wet to form patties.
+Add more flour if texture is too wet to form patties.
 Form 4 equal patties.

 3. Place patties in baking dish and cook for 15 minutes.